by Jerome Kehrli

 Posted on Saturday Jan 23, 2010 at 10:39PM in General

 A blog about Computer Science, Software Engineering and Disruptive Technologies.

 Niceideas.ch is a blog that focuses on providing insights, technical explanations, experience and lessons learned on various technologies, computer sciences in general or software engineering practices.

 My name is Jerome Kehrli.
 I have 15 years of experience in the Software Engineering Business, specialized in architecture of Information System at all levels and latest technologies and trends in Computer Sciences.

-My latest interests are related to the blockchain technology and software development practices such as XP, Agile methodologies, DevOps, Lean Startup, etc. I focus also a lot on Big Data Architecture and related technologies deployments such as NoSQL Databases, Hadoop or Spark clusters as well as machine learning and the latest trends in the field.
+I focus also a lot on Big Data Architecture and related technologies deployments such as NoSQL Databases, Hadoop or Spark clusters as well as machine learning and the latest trends in the field.